 As a graduate student this service provides access to primary sources that would otherwise be unavailable without extensive travel and expense.

 The material has been absolutely essential to my research.
 I couldn't have completed this article without it.

 Collections and Services Available

 CRL loans to all patrons at branch libraries included in an institution’s membership.
 Turnaround time averages one business day for routine requests.
 Recalls, searches, and demand purchases require more time.

 CRL loans from its extensive collection of doctoral dissertations from institutions outside North America either as hard copy or digital delivery.
 CRL acquires dissertations through exchange agreements with nearly 100 universities, as well as individual titles on request.
 Current dissertations, including those distributed by EThOS in the UK, may be acquired in electronic format and require a signed copyright declaration.

 Linda Hall Library

 Through a partnership, CRL libraries have access to articles from current and back issues of over 50,000 titles in the combined science, technology, and engineering (STE) print serials from CRL and Linda Hall Library.
 There is no cost to CRL libraries for use of this service through the RapidILL service (requests sent directly to Linda Hall Library will be charged the regular ILL fee).

 The generous loan period for CRL libraries is six months with unlimited renewals.
-However, all material may be recalled after two weeks of use if requested by another member or project participant.
+However, all material may be recalled after two weeks of use if requested by a patron from another member library.
 The borrower is obligated to return material immediately upon recall.

 Students, faculty, and other researchers may use materials in the CRL Reading Room.
-Arrangements must be made with the Access Services Department at least three business days in advance of the patron’s visit to ensure that needed materials and space are available.
+Please contact the Access Services Department at least three business days in advance of the patron’s visit to ensure that needed materials and space are available.